department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 ---

 Do you have health problems that started—or got worse—while you were serving in the military?
-If yes, you may be able to get support (known as compensation) from VA.
+If yes, you may be able to get VA support (known as disability compensation or benefits) for these health problems.

 <div class="call-out" markdown="0">

-### Can I get compensation from VA?
+### Can I get disability compensation from VA?

 Yes, if: